 All participants received honoraria for their contributions to this project.

 All interview materials are being archived at The African American Library at the Gregory School, part of the Houston Public Library.

 All content by Amy C. Evans unless otherwise noted.

 At the close of 2020, the Houston Arts Alliance offered 2020 grant recipients the opportunity to apply for project extensions to complete or enhance their work, since original grant awards were cut in half as a result of the COVID-19 pandemic.
 I revised my scope of work for HOUSTON IN 2020, requesting additional time and funds to sustain the momentum behind the project, incorporate follow-up interviews one year later,* schedule additional events, and include more creative products.
 The City of Houston and Houston Arts Alliance approved my request in the Spring of 2021, and I spent the rest of the year expanding the project.
 The resulting work is a profound and thorough document of the toll that the COVID-19 pandemic continues to take on the artists featured here, as well as their continued perseverance in the face of such sustained adversity.
 It incorporates conversation about Black artists not just celebrating resistance, but shaping culture.** It is also a reflection of the inspiration they have gleaned from their pandemic experience, as evidenced by the commissioned works from each of the five artists—a collection that may prove to be the most powerful and lasting product of this extra time and support.

 At the time of this writing, the COVID-19 Omicron variant is rampant, and hospitalizations in Houston are the highest they have been since the beginning of the pandemic.
+The City of Houston's COVID-19 dashboard has recorded 825,426 confirmed cases and 6,941 deaths.
 There is an overwhelming sense of déjà vu.
 At least we can take some comfort in knowing that for the artists featured here, their art is pandemic proof.